AN OVERVIEW OF KAUFMANN GILDIN'S SECURITIES ARBITRATION, LITIGATION AND INVESTIGATION PRACTICE

 If you find yourself in any of these situations, you have come to the right law firm.
 Because Kaufmann Gildin’s investor fraud and securities arbitration practice is renowned from coast-to-coast for possessing unique expertise, experience and credentials in the field of investor fraud and securities arbitration.

 Virtually all customer-broker and broker-brokerage house disputes must be arbitrated and not litigated in court.
-Kaufmann Gildin’s senior partner-in-charge of securities arbitration - - David E. Robbins - - literally wrote the book on the subject: the definitive Securities Arbitration Procedure Manual, daily relied on by other lawyers, by arbitrators, by the stock Exchanges and the NASD and by the securities industry itself.
-In fact, The New York Law Journal reported that Mr. Robbins’ two volume treatise, which is updated every year, is “the Bible” in this area of the law.
+Kaufmann Gildin’s senior partner-in-charge of securities arbitration - - David E. Robbins - - literally wrote the book on the subject: the definitive Securities Arbitration Procedure Manual, daily relied on by other lawyers, by arbitrators, by the stock Exchanges and the FINRA and by the securities industry itself.
+In fact, The New York Law Journal reported that Mr. Robbins’ two volume treatise, which he updates every year, is “the Bible” in this area of the law.
 Mr. Robbins and his team possess unique expertise in evaluating whether a customer’s case should be brought to begin with, what the likelihood of success will be and what losses can be recaptured.
-When it comes to defending brokers and brokerage firms, Mr. Robbins and his team’s remarkable expertise becomes critically important in determining whether to aggressively defend the case or, in the alternative, settle it quickly.
-And when dealing with industry disputes (broker vs. brokerage firm or one brokerage firm against another), Mr. Robbins’ skill and remarkable reputation can prove vital to your result.
+When it comes to defending brokers and brokerage firms, Mr. Robbins and his team’s remarkable expertise becomes critically important in determining whether to aggressively defend the case or, in the alternative, settle it quickly, directly or through mediation.
+And when dealing with industry disputes (broker vs. brokerage firm or one brokerage firm against another), Mr. Robbins’ skill and reputation can prove vital to your result.

 It is also when the government commences an investigation or brings an action that Kaufmann Gildin’s skills, expertise and reputation become critically important to brokers and firms.
 Perhaps the charge being leveled is insider trading; or front running; or outright fraud (“Rule 10b-5”).
 Regardless, you will find Kaufmann Gildin’s experienced and accomplished securities and litigation attorneys capable of defending you with fervor, efficiency and results.